SachsenspieltCoding/.github/README.md

 ### ✨ Vertretungsapp
 Vertretungsapp is an alternative to the indiware app VpMobil.
 Currently I am working on a complete recode and UI overhawl, you can explore the project on [GitHub](https://github.com/Vertretungsapp/).

+### ✨ NPLAY
+NPLAY is one of the biggest simulation youtubers in Germany.
+Together with some other devs I'm working on a custom moderation bot for his [discord server](https://discord.gg/nplay).
+You can find the bot [here](https://github.com/nplay-team/moderation-bot).

 ### ✨ Cubyx Network
 I serve as the Lead Developer and administrator for Cubyx Network, where I'm actively working on developing the website.
 You can follow our progress on [GitHub](https://github.com/Cubyx-Network/website).